Deso-PK/make-trust-irrelevant/README.md

 * a claim that cryptographic key compromise is impossible;
 * a replacement for every existing Linux security mechanism;
 * a guarantee that all software exploitation becomes impossible;
+* a claim that every Linux effect is already governed;
 * a finished production security product.

 It addresses a narrower question: